aspose-total/Aspose.Total-Products/total/en/java/conversion/wordml-to-xlsb/_index.md

 ---
 title: Java API to Convert WORDML to XLSB
-description: Convert WORDML to XLSB via Java or online without using using Microsoft Word or Microsoft Excel or online.
+description: Convert WORDML to XLSB via Java or Online App without using using Microsoft Word or Microsoft Excel or online.
 Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /java/conversion/wordml-to-xlsb/
 family: total
 platformtag: java